Gregory100000/MEV-Resistant-ERC20/README.md

 ### **Description**
 Since sandwich attacks are greatly reliant on speedy execution, the 3 minute cooldown will likely discourage them altogether.
 By the time the attacker can sell, their profit may have completely disappeared.

+For details, see MEVResistantERC20.sol, specifically the _beforeTokenTransfer and _afterTokenTransfer functions.

 Forked from $APE.

 Original Smart Contract: https://etherscan.io/address/0x4d224452801aced8b2f0aebe155379bb5d594381#code#F5#L1